igsltk/zmaker/README.md

 # My first project on Java.
-Simple Zip and Unzip files.
+Simple program to Zip and Unzip files.